strymon-system/strymon-system.github.io/_docs/runtime-architecture.md

 ![Overview of the components of the Strymon run-time]({{ "/assets/docs/strymon-runtime-components.svg" | absolute_url }})

 *Figure*: *Jobs* (dashed boxes) consist of one or more *worker* threads (rounded grey boxes) driving the dataflow computation.
-A job might span over multiple *executors*, makeing use of the network for message exchanges between the workers of a job.
+A job might span over multiple *executors*, making use of the network for message exchanges between the workers of a job.
 The *coordinator* maintains a connection to every executor and every job process.
 The state of the whole system is stored in the *catalog*.

 ## Publish-Subscribe Mechanism

-While data processing jobs are expressed in the form of timely dataflows, data sources in Strymon are modeled as typed data streams.
+While data processing jobs are expressed in the form of Timely Dataflow graphs, data sources in Strymon are modeled as typed data streams.
 Strymon adopts an integrated publish-subscribe approach, which allows dataflow programs to also share their produced streams for consumption by other running dataflows.

 Topics currently come in two different flavors:

  - *Stream topics*: Stateless, asynchronous topics publishing the contents and progress tracking information of a Timely stream.
 Data produced before a consumer subscribed to a certain topic will not be received by that receiver.
- - *Collection topics*: Stateful topics which expose state in form of a multiset.
-The contents of the multiset and all subsequent updates is observed as a stream of insertions and removals by its subscribers.
-The collectoin publisher ensures that late subscribers get a consistent view of the current state upon receiving the subscription request.
+Please refer to the documentation about the [pub-sub mechanism](pubsub-protocol) for more details about the stream protocol.
+ - *Service topics*: These topics expose a [`strymon_communication`](https://strymon-system.github.io/strymon-core/strymon_communication/rpc/index.html) service, which allows clients to submit stateful requests, for example to fetch initialization data for the computation.

+The API documentation for the publish-subscribe system can be found in the [`strymon_job`](https://strymon-system.github.io/strymon-core/strymon_job/index.html) crate.

 #### Additional information: